Tweener/Tweener/README.md

 ### Hi there 👋

+My name is Vivien, I’m 36-year-old, I'm French 🇫🇷 and living in the sunny south of France.
+I love cats 🐈, reading books 📚 and I do a lot of sports (🏓🤸🏋️).

+For the past 13 years, I’ve been working as a mobile app developer across companies of various sizes, from early-stage startups to multinationals.
+And it was around the time Covid-19 hit that the idea of solopreneurship popped in my mind.

+3 years later and a miserable last experience in a 9-5 job, I decided it was time to move on to a new chapter in my career.
+And here I am, November 2023, finally on my own, a full-time solopreneur, ready to fail and hopefully succeed as a solopreneur!

+---

+### 🔭 I’m currently working on

+As I started as an Android developer, it was only natural to take advantage of Kotlin language to write mobile apps with Kotlin Multiplatform and Compose Multiplaform.
+You'll find several public repositories on my profile showcasing this work.
+I warmly invite you to explore them and consider contributing.
+Your support and contributions would be greatly valued!

+---

+### 📫 How to reach me
+I invite you to explore my website ([vivienmahe.com](https://vivienmahe.com/)) to learn more about my work and the projects I'm currently working on.
+I recently started a newsletter on [Substack](https://vivienmahe.substack.com/).

+You can also follow me on X/Twitter ([@VivienMahe](https://twitter.com/VivienMahe)) for more daily content or to reach out.

 <!--
 **Tweener/Tweener** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.